Rules

 administrativeAreaLevel2

-This will provide another region region used in
+This will provide another region used in

 the user’s location.
 For example, in the United